PackFitter

 Carry-on access Generally allowed; may vary by airline and boarding group

-Fit at 30L A 30L backpack fits well within carry-on limits — slim-profile builds may also qualify as a personal item
+Fit at 30L A 30L backpack commonly fits within carry-on limits — slim-profile builds may also work as a personal item

-At 40L, the depth dimension (9 inches / 22.9 cm) is the constraint.
+At 40L, the depth dimension (9 inches / 22.9 cm (9.0 in)) is the constraint.
 Soft-sided carry-on-designed packs generally stay inside the box, but overpacking, rigid frames, or external pockets filled with gear can push past the limit.
 JetBlue does enforce carry-on sizing, especially on full flights.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →